dev-hero/modal-manager/README.md

 - Chrome, Firefox, Safari, Edge (latest versions)
 - IE11 not supported

+## Webflow Integration

+This library was originally designed for use with Webflow projects but works with any web project.
+When using with Webflow:

+1. Add the script to your project's custom code section in the page settings
+2. Follow the HTML structure guidelines for your modals
+3. Use Webflow's interactions to add additional animations if desired

 ## Troubleshooting

 - **Modals not opening**: Check that your modal IDs match the `data-modal` attribute values
 - **Close button not working**: Ensure it has the `.modal-close` class
 - **Click outside not closing**: Make sure your modal structure has the correct container element with `.modal-wrapper`
 - **Z-index issues**: Check if other elements on your page have higher z-index values

+## Contributing

+Contributions are welcome!
+If you'd like to contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+Please make sure to update tests as appropriate and follow the existing code style.

+## Changelog

+### 1.0.0
+- Initial release
+- Core modal management functionality
+- Accessibility features
+- Multiple modal support

 ## License